 Blessed are those who mourn, for they shall be comforted.
-(NASB) Matt 5:4
+Matthew 5:4 (NASB)

 Happy Are The Sad?

 But what does Jesus mean by this?
 He is not referring to the future fulfillment promised in Isaiah 61:1-3.
-2 Cor.
-7:10 is the key to understanding Jesus’ beatitude,
+2 Corinthians 7:10 is the key to understanding Jesus’ beatitude,

 For the sorrow that is according to the will of God produces a repentance without regret, leading to salvation; but the sorrow of the world produces death.
-2 Cor 7:10 (NASB)
+2 Corinthians 7:10 (NASB)

 The Holy Spirit tells us there is a sorrow that is of this world and then there is a godly sorrow.
-Throughout our life there have been or will be times that we mourn or sorrow over negative events in our life unless we are hard hearted – and there are some people who are like that.
+Throughout our life there have been or will be times that we mourn or sorrow over negative events that take place unless we are hard hearted – and there are some people who are like that.

 Not This Mourning

-We can mourn, grieve or sorrow over a wide variety of negative circumstances.
-Here are some biblical examples,
+We can mourn, grieve, or sorrow over a wide variety of negative circumstances.
+Some biblical examples are presented in the table.

 Newsweek said it well in an article published some years ago, that American churches have stopped telling congregants they are sinners because it makes them feel worse about themselves.
 But that is Jesus’ point!
 Some Christians are like the Pharisees who did not see themselves as sinners.
 Many Christians have a defective view of their sin.
 They talk about love, doctrine, church, God, family and their children, but they do not talk about their sin.
 Have you ever noticed how we pray?
-We ask others to pray that we are healed from our illnesses because our health is very important to us.
-May I ask when was the last time you asked someone to pray for you – for victory over some sin you are struggling with?
+We ask others to pray that we are healed from our illnesses because our physical health is very important to us.
+May I ask when was the last time you asked someone to pray for you for victory over some sin with which you struggle?
 Have you ever noticed that good health seems to be more important to us than holy living?
 Few of us ever ask others to pray that we find victory over our sin.
 We seem to have a congenial view of God – a view that says He completely “accepts me the way I am.”
 Christians have forgotten that God still hates our sin, even if we are Christians!
 Do you mourn over your unconfessed sin or just over your physical illnesses?

-You see, Jesus’ true disciples constantly sense their ungodliness – they are constantly mourning over their sin like Paul the apostle (Rom.
-7:24-25).
+You see, Jesus’ true disciples constantly sense their unholiness – they constantly mourn over their sin like Paul the apostle (Romans 7:24-25).
 We need to see ourselves as Christians who still have a spiritual Lou Gehrig’s disease.
 We are terminally ill people who are going to heaven.
 But while we are visiting this earth, we need to see ourselves as we really are – forgiven sinners who should be seeking to be holy.
-Are you like the Pharisees – happy with your relationship with God AND YOUR SIN?
-We need to put our personal holiness above our health.
+Are you like the Pharisees – happy with your relationship with God and your sin?
+We need to put our personal holiness above our physical health.
 We need to be constantly coming to Jesus.
-COME and admit that you have a spiritual Lou Gehrig’s disease – SIN.
-The Holy Spirit says, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness (NKJV).”
-(1 John 1:9) “Be holy; for I am holy.”
-(1 Pet.
-1:16)
+Come and admit that you have a spiritual Lou Gehrig’s disease – sin.

-The Future – Some believe that Isaiah 61:1-3 refers to Jesus’ second beatitude since the later part of verse 2 refers to “comforting those who mourn.”
+1. Some believe that Isaiah 61:1-3 refers to Jesus’ second beatitude since the l.later part of verse 2 refers to “comforting those who mourn.”
 It is clear the passage refers to Jesus first coming.
 You may ask, “How do you know that?”
 Well, look at the following passage,